-We’re asking NEW questions about vegan or plant-based diets for dogs this week, but today, we’re going to share our research and answering one of the oldest, most asked questions:
+We’re asking NEW questions about vegan or plant-based diets for dogs in our past blogs, but today, we’re going to share our research and answer one of the oldest, most asked questions:

 Are there studies demonstrating the benefits of a plant-based diet for dogs?

 Yes, but we need more.
 Not because dogs are not thriving on vegan diets.
 Anecdotally, there are thousands of stories about healthy dogs around the world who are eating vegan or vegetarian.

 We need more to grow a database of evidence to support the development of more plant-based formulations for dogs for all stages of life or health issues.
 This will benefit not only plant-based pet food manufacturers, researchers and the veterinary industry, but pet guardians from all over the world who want to confidently share this healthy choice with their dog.

 This means we're at the beginning of a plant-based nutrition era for dogs.
 We can actually compare this research path to the vegan human nutrition research path that would have started in the early 1990’s from what I recall.
 The research was limited, but now, there are thousands and thousands of studies demonstrating the power of a plant-based diet for our health, our earth and even our emotional health: our hearts.
 The plant-based/vegan food industry is one of the fastest growing industries in our world today.

 The canine plant-based research is extremely limited.
 Which is why Virchew's commitment to partner with veterinarians and veterinary nutritionists to produce the long-term, clinical and case study evidence, is critical.
 (If you want to check out our last post, Vegan Dogs: Where’s the Research? - Part 1, it explains what we feel is behind this limited research.)